meilisearch/documentation/learn/getting_started/README.md

-# Get Started with MeiliSearch!
+# Get started with meilisearch!

 The aim of these guides is **to provide an introduction to all of MeiliSearch's core features** and prepare you to start your own MeiliSearch projects.

 It is **not** to provide exhaustive or universal instructions on how to use MeiliSearch's [SDKs](/learn/what_is_meilisearch/sdks.md) or [API](/reference/api).

-## Table of Contents:
+## Table of contents:

 - [Installation](/learn/getting_started/installation.md)
 - [Quick Start Guide](/learn/getting_started/quick_start.md)